 The Royal British Legion website has information about Remembrance ceremonies and sells poppies.

 Thank you for visiting Go Eat Do and reading this post about Danny Boyle’s Pages of the Sea in Sunderland.
 Planning a trip to Wearside?
-Take a look at things to do in Sunderland blog post that’s on this website.
+Take a look at the things to do in Sunderland blog post on this website.
 You may also enjoy 8 places in North East England with American names

-Stuart Forster, the author of this post, is an award-winning travel writer and lives in the north-east of England.
+Stuart Forster, the author of this post, is an award-winning travel writer and lives in the northeast of England.
 He is available for freelance commissions.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.